HIV and AIDS Center

 How Many People Have AIDS?

-The U.S Centers for Disease Control (CDC) first recognized AIDS in 1981.
+The U.S Centers for Disease Control (CDC) first recognized AIDS (Acquired Immunodeficiency Syndrome) in 1981.

-- Since 2010, new HIV infections among adults worldwide declined by an estimated 11%.
+- From 2010 to 2017, new HIV infections among adults and adolescents in the US declined by an estimated 11%.

-- 20.9 million people were accessing antiretroviral therapy in June 2017.
+- Worldwide, over 20 million people were accessing antiretroviral therapy in 2018.

-- Gay, bisexual, and other men who have sex with men are most at risk, representing about 70% of these new HIV infections.
+- Gay, bisexual, and other men who have sex with men are most at risk, representing about 70% of these new HIV infections.1

-Diagnostic testing and treatment has improved drastically in the decade since the AIDS disease was identified, prolonging the extent and quality of life.
-However, high-risk behavior is still prevalent in some communities and continued testing, diagnosis and treatment remains a national health objective.
+Diagnostic testing and treatment has improved drastically in the decade since AIDS was identified, prolonging the extent and quality of life.
+However, high-risk behavior is still prevalent in some communities and continued testing, diagnosis, treatment and prevention remains a national health objective.

 How do you get HIV?